TwilioQuest/ghw-twilio-guide/README.md

 ## Winning a TwilioQuest Prize Pack

-The top 5 players by XP on the leaderboard at the end of Global Hack Week will win a special TwilioQuest prize pack.
-Earn XP by completing more missions!
+All players who earn at least 5000 XP in TwilioQuest by the end of Global Hack Week will be entered into a prize draw for a special TwilioQuest swag pack!
+Up to 5 winners will be chosen.
+Earn XP by completing TwilioQuest missions!

 # Daily challenges